If either installation procedure has been followed, your Pulsar directory

-Out of the box the Pulsar essentially allows anyone with network access to the Pulsar server to execute arbitrary code and read and write any files the web server can.
+Out of the box, Pulsar essentially allows anyone with network access to the Pulsar server to execute arbitrary code and read and write any files the web server can access.
 Hence, in most settings steps should be taken to secure the Pulsar server.

 Pulsar Web Server¶

 The default Pulsar web server, Paste can be configured to use SSL and to require the client (i.e. Galaxy) to pass along a private token authorizing use.

 pyOpenSSL is required to configure a Pulsar web server to server content via

 HTTPS/SSL.
 This dependency can be difficult to install and seems to be getting

 more difficult.
 Under Linux you will want to ensure the needed dependencies to